resque/resque-pool/README.md

 Resque Pool
 ===========

-Resque pool is a simple library for managing a pool of resque workers.
-Given a a config file, it manages your workers for you, starting up the appropriate number of workers for each.
+Resque pool is a simple library for managing a pool of [resque](http://github.com/defunkt/resque) workers.
+Given a a config file, it manages your workers for you, starting up the appropriate number of workers for each worker type.

 Benefits
 ---------